Mymaqn/roadtopwn/challenge_writeups/ROPEmporium/challenge1_ret2win/README.md

 * rsp
 * rbp

-Whilst everything else are just addressing into the lower bits of these registers. as shown in this little infographic:
+Whilst everything else are just addressing into the lower bits of these registers.
+As shown in this little infographic:

 ```
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━rax━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓